 - Timing is everything.
 Playing music is all about keeping time.
 The guitarist needs keep his playing in time with the rhythm.
 Within the constraints of the rhythm the guitarist has complete freedom to explore himself within the music.
 Similarly in life there are immutable laws like timing which we cannot change but we can rule our lives within them if we only open our eyes and ears to see them.

 - Less Haste and more Speed.
 The Guitarist like any musician understands that speed is key it’s not about knowing what note to play but rather it’s about knowing when to play what not.
 Music is a rich tapestry of sound and silence.
 Knowing when to keep quiet is often as important as knowing when to play.
 Don’t rush your playing.
 When you’re truly invested in playing much like when you’re fully invested in living you will feel the urge to hurry along.
 Resist this urge remember the right note at the wrong time is as destructive as the wrong note at the right time

-Unleash Evernote's Real Power in just 24 hours and take control of Your clutter, with Evernote Essentials!
+Master Evernote in just one day and take charge of Your clutter, with Evernote Essentials!

 Click Here To Buy Evernote Essentials Now!

 - Goal and Objective tracking in Evernote Pt.
 1 – Collection 36 comments | 124,373 views